Designed to assess your premises or environment to ensure provisions for disabled access.

 Bespoke Disability Awareness Training for customers, tailored to your individual requirements.

-For the last twelve years, Direct Access and its team of NRAC Access Consultants have provided access audits for many key landmark sites such as Gatwick Airport, Loughborough University and London Underground Stations.
+For the last fourteen years, Direct Access and its team of NRAC Access Consultants have provided access audits for many key landmark sites such as Gatwick Airport, Loughborough University and London Underground Stations.
 Direct Access has provided access audits for over 2500 buildings.
 We are also the Access Consultants for over 10 separate Local Authorities such as West Berkshire Council, London Borough of Lewisham and Hertfordshire County Council.

 Our team of NRAC Access Consultants have provided access audits for more than 750 schools and are currently advising many schools on the Special Educational Needs and Disability Code of Practice 2015.